jaken92/jaken92/README.md

 I am intrested in all things related to web, right now I am looking for new challenges within the field - send me a [mail](mailto:petterjakobsson9206@gmail.com) if you would like to have a chat with me.

-Some of the tech i have experience with: SQL, Php, React, Typescript, Wordpress, C# and nextJS.
+Some of the tech i have experience with: SQL, Php, React, Typescript, Wordpress and nextJS.

 ## Projects